12 Oct – 30 Nov 2020

 She says: ‘‘I have been witnessing how the Ainu communities support systems, knowledge and skills have been at risk of loss.
 During the lockdown in England, I have been revisiting audio recordings of interviews that I conducted in order to engage with the Ainu culture and socio-political landscape in Hokkaido, Japan.
 I hope, that with the support of the Foundation’s mutual aim to share knowledge and expertise, my work will participate in a conversation to protect the Ainu elders lived wisdom, which is of value to the whole of humanity.’

-Ainu Hunter, Mon-chan is commissioned as part of At Home in the World presented by the Bagri Foundation.
+Ainu Hunter, Mon-chan was commissioned as part of At Home in the World presented by the Bagri Foundation.

 Eiko Soga is a Japanese artist-researcher currently reading for her DPhil at The Ruskin School of Art, University of Oxford.
 Her doctoral project combines video, poetry and ethnography, based on an engagement with the Ainu culture.
 Since 2015, she has been learning about the social environment and cultural history through making videos and writing poetry based on her experiences in Hokkaido, Japan.
 Her research has had a focus on women, affective gestures, questioning how new artworks might engage with a sense of value that generates ecological and empathetic knowledge.